 Enforcement Unit, the provisions of the Pharmacy Act 2007 and/or other

 relevant legislation.
-The Authorized Officers will be responsible for
+The Authorised Officers will be responsible for

 the conduct of pharmacy inspections and the preparation of inspection

 reports that may lead to the taking of prosecutions, where appropriate.